 When a customer reaches out with a complaint, offer a full refund.
 This stops a dispute from becoming a costly chargeback.

-To avoid a dispute due to the customer not remembering or recognizing a customer, merchants should prominently display the way their names will appear on their credit card statements.
+To avoid a dispute due to the customer not remembering or recognizing a payment, merchants should prominently display the way their names will appear on their credit card statements.
 Every email, receipt, and correspondence that the merchant sends out also should include a contact number and email address.
-This information also should be clearly displayed on the business’ website.
+This information should also be clearly displayed on the business website.

 Confirmation emails that explain all purchase details, as well as privacy, return, and refund policies, also are good ways to keep customers mindful of transactions.
 Other pertinent information may include who to call with changes, complaints, or questions.